tuttelikz/tuttelikz/README.md

 ### 👋 Hi!

-I'm San, a Ph.D. graduate in BME from Translational Biophotonics Lab, UNIST.
+I'm San, a research engineer/scientist with background in biomedical AI and digital healthcare.

-I am a research engineer/scientist with background in biomedical AI and digital healthcare.
+I am Ph.D. graduate in BME from Translational Biophotonics Lab, UNIST.

 To learn more, please have a look on my [personal website](https://tuttelikz.github.io/about/).